ChilliCream/website/website/blog/2019-11-29-schema-design.md

 }
 ```

-Is now correctly inferred to:
+... is now correctly inferred to:

 ```graphql
 type Query {